i-MSCP/plugins/incubator/InstantSSH/README.md

 ### Introduction

 This plugin allow to give your customers a full or restricted SSH access (jailed shell).
-A customer to which SSH permissions are given can add it own SSH keys through its SSH key interface and then use them to login.
+A customer to which SSH permissions are given can add its own SSH keys  and use them to authenticate on the server.

-For each customer, you can set the maximum number of allowed SSH keys, and choose if they can override the default authentication options.
+For each customer, you can set the maximum number of allowed SSH keys and choose if they can override the default authentication options.
 The authentication options are those specified in the documentation of the authorized_keys file (see man authorized_keys).